10 interesting facts about Japan

 A view of Tokyo with Mount Fuji in the background

-The capital of Japan is Tokyo which is also the country’s largest city and economic hub.
-The Tokyo metropolitan area has a population of over 37 million making it the most populous metropolitan area in the world.
+The capital of Japan is Tokyo, which is also the country’s largest city and economic hub.
+The Tokyo metropolitan area has a population of over 40 million (2024 estimate), which is more than the population of many countries.

 A volcanic island in Japan